Visual Persuasion: What Influences Decisions of Vision-Language Models?

 \begin{strip}

-\stackinset{c}{0pt}{t}{-20pt}{ \href{https://visual-persuasion-website.vercel.app/}{visual-persuasion-website.vercel.app} }{ } {Simplified overview of the iterative visual optimization process through feedback-driven prompt refinement.
+\stackinset{c}{0pt}{t}{-20pt}{ \href{https://www.sahaslab.com/visualpersuasion}{sahaslab.com/visualpersuasion} }{ } {Simplified overview of the iterative visual optimization process through feedback-driven prompt refinement.
 An original image is progressively improved over $K$ rounds.
 Each iteration, judges provide feedback with possible improvements, and an LLM uses the feedback to generate editing instructions.
 These instructions are applied with an image generation model to produce the candidate for the next round.
 The process stops after a certain number of rounds or if an equilibrium is reached.
 More examples in \Cref{fig:examples}.} \end{strip}